Introduction to Tableau Data Sets

 - When we select the value as Average, we changed Line only change to the Line and confidence interval.

-- We have kept Label as Computation, when we select different label then the picture will be different.
+- We have kept Label as Computation; when we select a different label, then the picture will be different.

 - When we select the value as Median.

 - When we select scope as per pane, tableau will calculate aggregation for each pane.
-For example, in below example tableau calculated the average for each group as per specified data for goals.
+For example, in the below example table, each group calculated the average for specified data for goals.

 - Drag Group and DOB dimensions into columns.